 If you change themes or even switch away from WordPress, you may experience a drop in rankings.

-This happens when something changes on the site that originally made it rank.
+This happens when something changes on the site that initially made it rank.

 To maintain your ranking, make sure to do the following:

 A permalink structure binds the link displayed in Google Search results to the corresponding content on your page.

 If you change it, the content will return 404 errors and eventually be deindexed.

 It’s strongly recommended that the permalink structure remains the same.
 If, for whatever reason, it needs to be changed, it’s crucial that all indexed pages need to be redirected correctly to their new links.

 Most SEO plugins will help with that part if they were already installed before changing the permalink structure.

 Avoid making drastic changes to the content itself.

 Let’s start with the facts.
 Content on the old theme or platform helped the website reach its current rank.